tig3r66/hacked-beta-encryptodoodles/README.md

 Enigma Machine
-    -Polyalphabetic substitution cipher modeled after the Enigma machines -Algorithm involves a pseudo random key sequence that simulates rotor cipher machines -Utiizes initial positions of all 3 simulated rotors for encryption and decryption -Shifts the code using a modular function
+    -Polyalphabetic substitution cipher modeled after the Enigma machines -Algorithm involves a pseudo random key sequence that simulates rotor cipher machines -Utilizes initial positions of all 3 simulated rotors for encryption and decryption -Shifts the code using a modular function

 Playfair